sandboxie-plus/sandboxie-docs/docs/Content/DeleteCommand.md

 # Delete Command

-DeleteCommand is a sandbox setting in [Sandboxie Ini](SandboxieIni.md).
-It specifies the command to issue to physically delete the contents of the sandbox.
+DeleteCommand is a legacy sandbox setting in [Sandboxie Ini](SandboxieIni.md) that remains functional in Sandboxie Control Classic and `Start.exe`.
+It specifies the command used by that deletion path to physically remove the contents of the sandbox.
 Its primary purpose is to make it possible to plug a third-party secure deletion utility into Sandboxie.
 See [Secure Delete Sandbox](SecureDeleteSandbox.md).

+SandMan uses the separate [`OnBoxDelete`](SandManTriggers.md#onboxdelete) trigger for configured host-side automation before it cleans sandbox contents. `OnBoxDelete` is not a renamed `DeleteCommand`: the trigger runs before SandMan cleanup, while `DeleteCommand` selects the command that performs directory deletion in the legacy Classic/`Start.exe` path.

 Usage:
 ```